Can Web traffic information help to improve the relevancy of search results?

 Each time someone navigates from one web page to another, that traffic may be captured by a web traffic monitor and the weight of the web edge between those two nodes may be increased.

 So, this Web graph of user traffic activity can dynamically track connections between web pages as they evolve.
-It can create new Web edges between Web nodes as they are navigated and remove Web edges between Web nodes after disuse for a sufficient period of time.
+It can create new Web edges between Web nodes as they are navigated and remove Web edges between Web nodes after disuse for a sufficient time.

 New web nodes may also be added to the Web graph as they are created, or removed from the Web graph if they are not accessed.